MicroGridsPy/MicroGridsPy/docs/source/installation.rst

 Solvers
 =======

 At least one of the solvers supported by Pyomo is required.
-HiGHS (open-source) or Gurobi (commercial) are recommended for large problems and have been confirmed to work with MicroGridsPy.
+HiGHS (open-source) or Gurobi (commercial) are recommended for large problems.
+Gurobi and GLPK have been confirmed to work with MicroGridsPy.
 Refer to the documentation of your solver on how to install it.

 GLPK (GNU Linear Programming Kit)
 ---------------------------------